 16. “Baby Can I Hold You” by Tracy Chapman

 “Baby Can I Hold You” is a slow-paced song that utilizes a low and deep voice.
 This can be sung by both men and women because Boyzone did their own version of it.
 This song is easy on your voice as it gradually builds up in the end.
-Choose this song if you want to have an emotional vibe and an iconic feel as you hum the recognizable lyrics.
+You can lean into its emotional vibe and easily recognize lyrics to leave a lasting impact.

 17. “Wannabe” by Spice Girls